Generic Name: Oxaliplatin (ocks-AL-ih-PLAT-in)

-How is oxaliplatin given (administered)?
-Oxaliplatin is administered into a vein (intravenous) and the dose depends on several factors, including the condition being treated, the size of the patient, the particular regimen being used and the overall health of the patient..
-Patients may experience a reaction that typically occurs within 1 to 2 hours following administration of oxaliplatin that is characterized by the following symptoms: jaw spasm, abnormal tongue sensation, difficulty swallowing, eye pain and a feeling of chest pressure.
+How is Eloxatin given (administered)?
+Eloxatin is administered into a vein (intravenous) and the dose depends on several factors, including the condition being treated, the size of the patient, the particular regimen being used and the overall health of the patient..
+Patients may experience a reaction that typically occurs within 1 to 2 hours following administration of Eloxatin that is characterized by the following symptoms: jaw spasm, abnormal tongue sensation, difficulty swallowing, eye pain and a feeling of chest pressure.
 This condition is temporary and typically resolves within 14 days.
 It tends to be triggered or exacerbated by exposure to cold temperatures or cold objects.

 How are patients monitored?
-Patients will usually have scheduled meetings with their healthcare provider while they are being treated with oxaliplatin.
+Patients will usually have scheduled meetings with their healthcare provider while they are being treated with Eloxatin.
 Typically, blood will be drawn to check levels of blood cells and to monitor functions of some organ systems, such as the kidneys or liver.
 Patients may also undergo physical examinations, scans or other measures to assess side effects and response to therapy.
-In addition, patients will be monitored for an allergic-type reaction that may occur with the administration of oxaliplatin.
+In addition, patients will be monitored for an allergic-type reaction that may occur with the administration of Eloxatin.
 The reaction is characterized by the following symptoms: rash, hives, difficulty in breathing, closing of the throat and low blood pressure, which will cause lightheadedness or dizziness.
 Patients experiencing any of these symptoms should tell their healthcare provider immediately.
 In addition, patients will be monitored for a rare but serious side effect affecting the lungs.
 Patients experiencing difficulty breathing and a cough that does not produce mucous should contact their healthcare provider immediately.

 • Numbness or tingling of the hands or feet – this condition may be exacerbated by exposure to the cold